Belakisandeep/Belakisandeep/README.md

 while pipe admins manage the operations within the pipes.
 This tiered approach fosters accountability and clear communication among team members.

+## Custom Fields and Notifications
+ ### Adding Custom Fields :
+Customization is key in any ticket management system, and BangDB allows you to add custom fields at the group level.
+This means you can define specific requirements for your teams, making sure everyone is aligned with the project needs.
+Imagine having fields like “Priority Levels” or “Estimated Completion Dates” tailored to your unique projects — this feature is a game-changer for clarity.

+## Notifications and Alerts
+Keeping everyone in the loop is vital for any team, and BangDB excels in this area.
+Users receive notifications both from the work manager and via email.
+This means that important updates or changes won’t go unnoticed.
+Depending on your preferences, you can catch up on alerts through :
++ And we have get the desktop notification also if any new tickets assigned to you.
++ Email updates that provide a summary of tasks and statuses.

+## Status, Severity, and Tags Setup
+### Internal Status Management
+  + Among the many features of BangDB is the ability to set up internal status, severity levels, and tags.
+These elements help users prioritize their tasks more effectively.
+For example:
+### Status Levels:
+  + Define whether a task is “Open,” “In Progress,” or “Completed.”
+### Severity Levels:
+  + Categorize issues based on urgency, ensuring that critical tasks are addressed promptly.
+### Tags:
+  + Use tags to group similar tasks or highlight specific features that need attention.